Analysis | Why Hong Kong-Listed Stocks Can Go On Such Wild Rides

 3. Director diligence

 Hong Kong has the highest concentration of directors in developed markets, hindering efforts to diversify boards and risking lax corporate oversight by overstretched directors.
 In 2018 the city had at least 113 companies with a director who served on more than six boards, compared with 39 on the New York Stock Exchange and eight in London, a Bloomberg News analysis showed.
+(The number in Hong Kong was down to 87 as of Nov.
+22, 2019.)
 Some of the most prolific directors often sit on boards at firms caught up in fraud, huge drops in share prices and regulatory investigations, according to research by Charles Dery of risk management firm Lyra Financial Corp.

 • Regulator reaction: New rules that took effect in 2019 require a company to say why it determined that any new independent, non-executive director already serving on more than six boards “would be able to devote sufficient time” to another.
 But Hong Kong Exchanges & Clearing Ltd. stopped short of imposing a cap.